 OFFICIAL LANGUAGES: SPANISH

-devices, emblems, holograms, colors, combinations or shades of colors, threedimensional forms, the three-dimensional form of a good or its packaging, trade dress, sound marks and olfactory marks.
+devices, emblems, holograms, colours, combinations or shades of colours, three-dimensional forms, the three-dimensional form of a good or its packaging, trade dress, sound marks and olfactory marks.

 Formal filing requirements:

-• Power of Attorney duly notarized and legalized within 60 days from the official request.
+• Power of Attorney duly notarised and legalised within 60 days from the official request.

-• Certified copy of priority application and its translation into Spanish within 9 months from priority date.
+• Certified copy of the priority application and its translation into Spanish within 9 months from the priority date.

 30 working days from publication date.